MA Dance Studies (Distinction)

 Darren completed his undergraduate training in Dance at Middlesex Polytechnic, before embarking on a performance career in America.
-Upon his return to the UK, he has created and performed work in regional arts platforms including Dance Northwest’s Leap festival, and with his company X-Closion (1990-04).
+Upon his return to the UK, he created and performed work in regional arts platforms including Dance Northwest’s Leap festival, and with his company X-Closion (1990-04).

-His ongoing PhD research through publication project JUMP IN(tegrated) Dance, reflects upon the nature of peer learning within an integrated environment for dance undergraduates and community-based participants.
+Darren’s ongoing PhD research through publication project JUMP IN(tegrated) Dance, reflects upon the nature of peer learning within an integrated environment for dance undergraduates and community-based participants.
 His research and practice in this area was recognised in 2009 by an LJMU Curriculum Innovations Award.
 In 2012 & 2013 he published his first research papers in relation to his model of practice known as ‘an in-reaching community of practice’.

 In 2014 he was part of a successful research council bid with the European Human Rights Commission to create and support ‘making reasonable adjustments’ legislation for schools and community activities.
 This helped to further investigate integrated practices through a learning communities and dance pedagogy.

-In 2016 he was awarded an LJMU collaborative research grant with Dr Pauline Brooks and in 2017 was awarded a small research project grant by CDD to investigate if the creation of an integrated peer learning community, in real time and through the virtual landscapes, can become a valuable learning tool within a Conservatoire setting.
+In 2016 he was awarded an LJMU collaborative research grant with Dr Pauline Brooks and in 2017 was awarded a small research project grant by CDD to investigate whether the creation of an integrated peer learning community, in real time and through the virtual landscapes, can become a valuable learning tool within a Conservatoire setting.

 Further successful grant applications: